TristanWebber/garage_monitor/README.md

 ## Introduction

-Have you ever felt like you left home without shutting the door, leaving your prized possessions visible to all passers by?
-Have you ever doubled back home only to find the dooe was shut after all and just wasted a bunch of time checking?
+Have you ever felt like you left home without shutting the door, leaving your prized possessions visible to all passers-by?
+Have you ever doubled back home only to find the door was shut after all, so checking was just a waste of time?

 This project seeks to solve this by using a microcontroller to detect the garage door status and transmitting it to a cloud service, allowing for the status to be checked on your phone.